sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## Some initial findings

 I found the [EFF long word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) to be compound-safe (which is really cool!).
 EFF notes that in making the line "We also ensured that no word is an exact prefix of any other word."
-I'm not sure if that condition is enough on its own to ensure "compound-safety" as I've defined it here.

 In contrast, in the 1Password list (labeled `word_lists/agile_words.txt` in this project, copied from [this 1Password challenge](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt)),